sporks5000/lwmon/README.md

 git clone https://github.com/sporks5000/lwmon.git
 ./lwmon/install.sh
 ```

+LWmon can do the following:
+* Monitor various services on a remote server
+  * Check a website to verify that it's loading as expecting by making a request for its content, and then checking to ensure that the response includes specified strings of text
+  * Check whether or not a server is pinging
+  * Keep track of the load average on a remote server (via SSH control sockets)
+  * Check DNS on a server by regularly performing dig requests against it
+* Send email notifications when the status of a monitoring job has changed
+* Keep track of the timestamps of when the status of a monitoring job has changed, as well as the percentage of successes vs. failures

 # Master / Child Model
 LWmon uses a master process and child processes in order to output data; this allows it to output information from multiple jobs in a single terminal window.
 If you need to start additional monitoring jobs, run the command to start them in a separate terminal window, and the output from the new jobs you've created will output in the original terminal window alongside any previously existing jobs.